cwkosman/cherin-food-blog/content/recipes/broccoli-sausage-orecchiette.md

 \---

 This meal is the Chuck Special.
 Onion, garlic, olive oil, pasta, protein and greens, are staples in our kitchen.
-Whatever the protein or the greens are, they will go happily into this pasta mix.
-The favourite, however, is fresh Italian Sausages from our local butcher or vegan sausages from the grocery store and broccoli.
+Whatever the protein, greens, or pasta shape are, they will go happily into this mix.
+Our favourite, however, is fresh Italian Sausages from our local butcher or vegan sausages from the grocery store, broccoli, and 'little ears' orrechiette pasta.

+You can make your our own orrechiette as well, and don't need a pasta maker.
+Plus, the dough will keep relatively well frozen if you accidentally make too much the first time!